pooja-arora2k/ubiquity/README.md

  3.User changes email address, date of birth and password and 4.User click submit button and 5.Verify updated info shows on the page modifyandCheckEditProfile();

- Automated Test code is placed in file Automated code
+ Automated Test code is placed in file Automation code